 To learn how to backup your WordPress site files, see the tutorial below:

-Was this article useful?
-If so, please take a moment and share this tutorial with anyone who can benefit from learning about WordPress using the social links below.
+Have you found this article useful?
+If so, please take a moment to share this page with others who could benefit from learning about WordPress using the links below.